 Explore the Garden

-Over the past twenty years the Walled Garden has been carefully restored by Viscount and Viscountess Dunluce, with exciting new features added every year.
-It continues to evolve as a centre of horticultural excellence with imaginative herbaceous borders, beautiful water features, fruit and vegetable gardens, and displays of flowers that burst with colour from spring until autumn.
-We hope that you will keep returning to enjoy all that it has to offer.
+Over the past twenty years the Walled Garden has been carefully restored by Lord and Lady Antrim and it continues to evolve as a centre of horticultural excellence, with flowers that burst with colour from spring until autumn.

 Audio Guides for the Walled Garden, narrated by Sean Rafferty of BBC Radio 3, are available for a small hire fee at the Welcome Centre.
 Hear the history of the Walled Garden from the 18th Century till the modern day.